thegetty/terracottas/source/views/discussion/discussion-a.md

 Dionysian cult.
-In that statue, the poet is seated on a *klismos* and partly covered by his mantle as he plays the kithara.[^10] The same iconographic scheme is adopted for the type of the Apollo Kitharoidos, as documented in vase paintings and statuary.
+In that statue, the poet is seated on a *klismos* and partly covered by his mantle as he plays the kithara.[^10] The same iconographic scheme is adopted for the type of the Apollo Kitharoidos, as documented in vase-paintings and statuary.
 In this scheme, the seated deity almost always wears a mantle draped over his left shoulder and has an elaborate hairstyle.
 In the case of the Getty Orpheus, the head shows traces of pigments, but that does not rule out the possibility that